darshangm/darshangm/README.md

 - Hi!
 I'm Darshan!
-I'm currently a Ph.D. student at UC Riverside (as of July 2022).
+I'm currently a Ph.D. student at UC Riverside (as of Jan 2024).
-- My interests are in control theory, system identification and robotics.
+- My interests are in data-driven control theory, motion planning and robotics.
 - My webpage- darshangm.github.io, has more information!
 <!---
 darshangm/darshangm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.